Blockin' out the scenery, breakin' my mind

 - "Choucroute interdite" ("Sauerkraut forbidden")

 - A classic example is the scene in The Wizard of Oz when Dorothy and the others arrive at Emerald City.
 After ringing the bell, the doorman tells them "Can't you read the sign?"
 He then realizes he had forgotten to put up the sign which reads "Bell out of order.
 Please knock."
-It is also evidentially the Trope Namer.
+It is also evidently the Trope Namer, however, the scene actually goes like this:

 - In the park in which the Burly Brawl in The Matrix Reloaded takes place, a posted sign reads "No Brawling".
 Neo rips the sign out of the ground and clobbers a Smith with it.